-ACG's teachers use the "Ages and Stages Questionnaire" as well as "Focused Portfolios" and the "New Mexico Pre-K Essential Indicators" as assessment tools.
+ACG's educators use the "Ages and Stages Questionnaire", the "Ages and Stages Social Emotional Questionnaire" as well as Individualized Portfolios and the "New Mexico Pre-K Essential Indicators" as assessment tools.
 The purpose of assessment is to identify children's interests and needs; describe developmental progress and learning; improve curriculum and adapt teaching practices and the environment; plan program improvement and communicate with families.
 If during the course of assessment there is an indication that the child may benefit from intervention a referral maybe made for developmental screening.
-All ACG Teachers attend professional development focused on our common assessment tools and student portfolios.
-New Lead teachers are mentored to ensure their understanding of the assessment tools and the importance of being consistent when conducting and using child assessments for authentic curriculum implementation.
+All ACG Educators attend professional development focused on our common assessment tools and student portfolios.
+New Lead educators are mentored to ensure their understanding of the assessment tools and the importance of being consistent when conducting and using child assessments for authentic curriculum implementation.

-The Ages and Stages Questionnaire (ASQ) is the standardized assessment tool used at A Child's Garden as a valid instrument recommended by the CYFD.
-The ASQ is distributed to families within the first month of school and again in the spring and returned to teachers in order for the staff to conference with families on the progress of their children.
-Conferences, held in fall and spring, include teacher observations of developmental progress and documentation of this progress in anecdotal record form.
+The Ages and Stages Questionnaire (ASQ) and the Ages and Stages Social Emotional Questionnaire (ASQSE) are the standardized assessment tools used at A Child's Garden as a valid instrument recommended by the NMECECD.
+These questionnaires are distributed to families within the first month of school and again in the spring and returned to educators in order for the staff to conference with families on the progress of their children.
+Conferences, held in fall and spring, include educator observations of developmental progress and documentation of this progress in anecdotal record form.
 All assessments are kept in an individual file for the child and kept in a confidential space either in the classroom or in the school office.

 The portfolio is reliable evidence of a child's progress.
 It is based on careful observations of young children in the context of their daily participation in the program.
 Observations include documentation of progress in all areas of development including cognitive skills, language, social-emotional development, approaches to learning, health, and physical development.
 It involves a collection of forms which are used in combination with photographs, work samples, and anecdotes to document the individual child's development throughout the year.
-The portfolios are also used by teachers in planning curriculum and to individualize learning plans for children.
-Focused Portfolios and Pre-K Essential Indicators are used in consultation with families and demonstrate the partnership between the staff and the families.
+The portfolios are also used by educators in planning curriculum and to individualize learning plans for children.
+Individualized Portfolios and Pre-K Essential Indicators are used in consultation with families and demonstrate the partnership between the staff and the families.

-Teachers and families have the opportunity to visit informally at any time, and if scheduled at a time other than during regularly scheduled conferences, accommodation is made for the teachers and family to meet in a confidential space.
+Educators and families have the opportunity to visit informally at any time, and if scheduled at a time other than during regularly scheduled conferences, accommodation is made for the educators and family to meet in a confidential space.
 Many staff members communicate with individual families regularly via email as well.
 Communication with families about sensitive issues is delivered in a manner that shows awareness of family values, culture, home language and individual identity.